 - Preheat grill on medium-high heat, until very hot.
 Spray with cooking spray.

-- Place chicken skewers and lime halves on the grill.
+- Place chicken skewers on the grill.
 After about 2 minutes on one side, turn over and generously brush honey over the top.
 Cook for another 2-3 minutes and let it brown and caramelize.
 Repeat on the other side.
 It should take about 4-5 minutes to cook each side of the chicken (About 10 minutes total).
-Limes should also brown and caramelize quickly so keep a close watch.

 - Take chicken skewers off grill and brush more honey if desired.
 Immediately garnish with toasted peanuts and cilantro so it sticks.
 Loosely cover with foil.

-- Serve the chicken skewers over the slaw and dip in peanut sauce.
+- Serve the chicken skewers over some colorful cabbage and pepper garnish, and dip in peanut sauce.
 Enjoy!